 The reason you’ll need to import Memories is either to send them to your friends or to save them in your current Story.
 In other words, saving Snaps as Memories does not put them into your Story.
 You’ll have to do that manually by importing them from Memories.

 Think of Memories as items that are in deep storage.
-If you want to send them or make them accessible through your Story, you’ll need to import them, or bring them out of deep storage to your more “live” area of the app.
+If you want to send them or make them accessible through your Story, you’ll need to import them.

-By the way, saving your Snaps has always been possible- the Snapchat app simply used to put them into the Camera Roll on your phone.
+Saving your Snaps has always been possible.
+The Snapchat app used to put them into the Camera Roll on your phone.
 So, when the Memories feature asks you if you want to import Snaps (to send or put in your Story), that’s one of the places it will go to find things to import.

-If you don’t have any saved Snaps, Memories goes to your Camera Roll anyway.
-From there you could choose to import photos that were taken with your camera, and sent them to your Friends or put them in your Story, even if you were outside the Snapchat app when you took them.
+If you don’t have any saved Snaps, Memories go to your Camera Roll anyway.
+From there, you could choose to import photos that were taken with your camera and send to your friends or put them in your Story, even if you were outside the Snapchat app when you took them.

-- Tap the “share” link symbol and you can share your selections via other apps, like Email, YouTube, or your OneDrive
+- Tap the share link symbol and choose your selections via other apps, like Email, YouTube, Google Drive, or OneDrive.

-- Tap the Trash Can to delete the selections from Memories
+- Tap the trash can icon to delete the selections from Memories.

-We’ve mentioned that “curating” will now be easier with Memories.
-One of the ways this works is that you can create new stories, using Snaps from all your Memories.
+We’ve mentioned that curating will now be easier with Memories.
+One way this works is to create new stories using Snaps from all your Memories.